Try these exercises for seniors to improve overall health.

 Prior to starting any new exercise program, be sure to consult with the senior’s primary care physician and any other specialists to receive approval and recommendations.
 Also bear in mind that small beginnings are still great beginnings!
 Even just a few minutes of activity repeated several times over the course of each day can make a big impact, and is a wonderful starting point from which to increase over time.

-At Nightingale Homecare, the top providers of respite care in Phoenix and the surrounding areas, our focus is always on helping seniors thrive and live life to their fullest potential.
+At Nightingale Homecare, the top providers of senior care in Glendale, AZ and the surrounding areas, our focus is always on helping seniors thrive and live life to their fullest potential.
 To that end, we’ve compiled some exercises for seniors that can help overcome a sedentary lifestyle and start the new year off right:

 Aerobic Activities: If possible, these activities are a wonderful way to strengthen the heart as well as a variety of muscle groups: